shreyabanga/Covid19-Miniproject/README.md

 #### Admin Powers

-Are you and Admin with big powers?
+Are you an admin with big powers?
 Well then, you can definetly track your users and see who submitted their daily surveys and who didn't!
 To warn or not to warn, that is all upto you...

 <div style="text-align: center">